Sundays at 8 AM.

 In the event of unfavorable weather, we will gather in the sanctuary at 8 AM.

 Cancellation of the outdoor service will be announced on the home page of our website at least 90 minutes prior to the 8 AM start time.

 What to Expect

 Please bring a blanket or folding chair to use during the service as we will be on the lawn.
 (We will have a limited number of chairs available for those who need them.)

-In the event of cancellation, you will be notified 2 hours before the service.
+In the event of cancellation due to unfavorable weather, or a plague of seasonal critters, we will announce the change on the homepage of our website.
 Please call the parish office with any questions.

 What Parishioners Can Do